Have a conversation with your Google Nest or Google Home device

 - During ongoing sessions such as calls, alarms/timers going off, and media

 - If you say "Thank you” or “I’m done”

 How do I know if the microphone is reopened?

 You'll see the lights on the top of your Google Nest or Home device light up when the mic is open.

 You can choose to hear a sound after saying “Ok Google” to know when the mic is opened and closed.
 These sounds also work when Continued Conversation opens and closes the mic.

 Can more than one person participate in a conversation?

-When someone says “Hey Google” to wake up Google Home, anyone in the room can participate in the conversation.
+When someone says “Hey Google” to wake up your Google Nest or Home device, anyone in the room can participate in the conversation.
 One person can ask a question, while someone else can ask the follow up.